genular/pandora/README.md

 #### Contributing, writing code
 Contributions are very much welcome!

-If you need any help, please contact us at info@genular.com.
+If you need any help, please contact us [via email](mailto:info@genular.com).

 1. Check out our [public issues board][0].
 If your issue isn't on the board, [open a new one][1].
 2. Pick an issue that nobody has claimed and start working on it.
 3. Fork the project ([Need help forking a project?][3]).
 You'll do all of your work on your forked copy.
 4. Create a branch specific to the issue or feature you are working on.
 Push your work on that branch ([Need help with branching?][4]).
 5. Name the branch something like `fixes-xxx-issue` or `add-xxx-feature` where `xxx` is a short description of the changes or feature you are adding.
-6. Once your code is ready, submit a pull request from your branch to Hack Club's `master` branch.
+6. Once your code is ready, submit a pull request from your branch to SIMON `master` branch.
 We'll do a quick review and give you feedback.

 [0]: https://github.com/genular/simon-frontend/issues
 [1]: https://github.com/genular/simon-frontend/issues/new